Pontiac station (Illinois)

 Pontiac station is an Amtrak train station in Pontiac, Livingston County, Illinois, United States.
 Pontiac station is served by the Illinois-focused Lincoln Service between Chicago Union Station and the Gateway Transportation Center in St. Louis, Missouri and the long-distance Texas Eagle between Chicago and Los Angeles Union Station.
 Until April 2007, Pontiac was also served by the Ann Rutledge, a train from Chicago to Kansas City Union Station.
 Pontiac station boasts a single, low-level side platform for trains, along with a station depot for passengers.
 The station also has a wheelchair lift and handicap-accessibility per the Americans with Disabilities Act of 1990.

 Pontiac originated as a stop on the Chicago and Alton Railroad.
 A station depot, built in 1901, formerly served as the Amtrak station until a new one was constructed to the south.
 A new station opened on June 5, 2017, at a cost of $2.65 million.

-An older depot, located one block north of the new station, was retired from service and became a pizza restaurant.
+An older depot, located one block north of the new station, is now a pizza restaurant.